-Install the valve to supply one of the 3/8-inch tubes from the plate.
-The valve should be located to allow access to the screw cap on top of the valve.
+Install the valve on one of the 3/8-inch tubes protruding from the block or plate.
+The valve should be located to allow access to screw cap on top of valve.
 It is preferable that the cap be up.

-Trim the tube ends on the plate as necessary.
-Allow at least 3/4" to insert into the fitting.
+Trim the tube ends on the block or plate as necessary.
+However, allow at least 3/4" to insert into the fitting.
 Refer to the Swagelok installation instructions.